how to hide your kitchen appliances

 Idea #1.
 Appliance Garage

-First: The more you use something, the closer you want to keep it.
-So, for example, if you use your crockpot every Sunday for dinner you will not want to store it in a shelf that requires a step ladder to reach.
-Whereas your Thanksgiving serving platter can quite easily be stored there.
+Remember, the more you use something, the closer you want to keep it.
+So, for example, if you use your crockpot every Sunday for dinner, you will not want to store it on a shelf that requires a step ladder to reach it.
+At the same time, your Thanksgiving serving platter can quite easily be stored there.

 Items you can store in hard to reach areas: